-Philippe Parreno (born 1964 in Oran, Algeria) is a French artist who lives and works in Paris, France.
-His work includes various media, such as film, installations, performance, drawing, and text.
+Philippe Parreno (born 1964 in Oran, Algeria) is a contemporary French artist who lives and works in Paris.
+His work includes film, installations, performance, drawing, and text.
 Parreno focuses on expanding ideas of time and duration through his artworks and distinctive conception of exhibitions as a medium.
 Preferring projects to objects, he began examining unique approaches to narration and representation in the 1990s and has been exhibiting internationally ever since.

 Film and audio